-This high voltage MOSFET uses an advanced termination scheme to provide enhanced voltage-blocking capability without degrading performance over time.
-In addition, this advanced TMOS E-FET is designed to withstand high energy in the avalanche and commutation modes.
+The DPAK package has the capability of housing a larger die than any existing surface mount package which allows it to be used in applications that require the use of surface mount components with higher power and lower RDS(on) capabilities.
+This advanced TMOS E-FET is designed to withstand high energy in the avalanche and commutation modes.
 The new energy efficient design also offers a drain-to-source diode with a fast recovery time.
-Designed for high voltage, high speed switching applications in power supplies, converters and PWM motor controls, these devices are particularly well suited for bridge circuits where diode speed and commutating safe operating areas are critical and offer additional safety margin against unexpected voltage transients.
+Designed for low voltage, high speed switching applications in power supplies, converters and PWM motor controls, these devices are particularly well suited for bridge circuits where diode speed and commutating safe operating areas are critical and offer additional safety margin against unexpected voltage transients.

-- Robust High Voltage Termination - Avalanche Energy Specified - Source-to-Drain Diode Recovery Time Comparable to a Discrete Fast Recovery Diode - Diode is Characterized for Use in Bridge Circuits - I{DSS} and V{DS(on)} Specified at Elevated Temperature
+- Robust High Voltage Termination - Avalanche Energy Specified - Source-to-Drain Diode Recovery Time Comparable to a Discrete Fast Recovery Diode - Diode is Characterized for Use in Bridge Circuits - IDSS and VDS(on) Specified at Elevated Temperature - Specially Designed Leadframe for Maximum Power Dissipation http://onsemi.com